karolinelende/brain-train/README.md

 Games currently built:

 - SpeedSort (a 1-player game requiring you to sort numbers)
+- SpeedSort Multi (as above, but competing against your friends!)
 - TicTacToe (a 2-player game based on the classic three-in-a-row)

 ## How to run